vuw-research-computing/raapoi-docs/docs/index.md

 resource that uses the Slurm resource manager to schedule jobs and reserve resources.
 Similar to most modern compute clusters, raapoi requires you to request CPU, Memory and Time for your job.
-If you do not request these resources, you will be given the minimal defaults (1 CPU, 1 GB Memory, 1 hour runtime), which may not be enough to run your job.
+If you do not request these resources, you will be given the minimal defaults, which may not be enough to run your job.
 The good news about resource reservations is that the resources you request are guaranteed to be yours, the bad news is if you request too little memory or time, your job may terminate prematurely and if you request too